marcostx/BoVW-LSTM/README.md

-Bag of Visual Words Image Feature Generator
+Bag of Visual Words Model
 ============================================

 This is an implementation of [bag of visual words model][1] in Python for feature extraction in videos.